Modified visiting guidelines

 All visitors must enter through University Medical Center's Tulane Avenue entrance for temperature screening and to obtain a Fast Pass visitation sticker.
 This sticker is self-expiring after 24 hours and can't be reused.

-COVID-19 negative patient inpatient visitation:
+COVID-19 negative patient inpatient and outpatient visitation:

 COVID-19-positive inpatient visitation: